- Department News

 Wellesley Wintersession in Morocco is an intensive four-week study of Moroccan history, culture, and political life.

 Eight to 15 Wellesley students, accompanied by one faculty member from the History Department, will live and study in Morocco's capital city Rabat under the supervision of faculty from Morocco's Center for Cross-Cultural Learning.
-The program dates are January 3 to January 26.
 Upon successful completion of Wellesley Wintersession in Morocco, program participants will be awarded 1.0 credit for HIST 290.

 What Do Students Do?